patrikx3/redis-ui/README.md

 [View screenshots](artifacts/readme/screenshots.md)

 ## Features

+### Dual GUI: Angular + React

+P3X Redis UI was originally built with AngularJS and has been fully migrated to two modern frontends — **Angular** and **React/MUI**.
+You can switch between them live in **Settings → GUI**.

+- **Angular** is served at `/ng/`
+- **React** is served at `/react/`
+- `/` auto-redirects to your last used frontend
+- Switch anytime from the GUI toggle in Settings — your preference is remembered
+- Both frontends share the same backend, Socket.IO protocol, translation system, themes, and all features
+- Works in the Electron desktop app, Docker, and standalone server

 ### AI-Powered Redis Query Translation
 - **Natural language queries:** type plain English (or any language) in the console — if Redis doesn't recognize the command, AI translates it to a valid Redis command and replaces the console input; the command is **not executed automatically** — you review, edit if needed, and press Enter to run it